ghislainfourny/jsound-tutorial/README.md

 This tutorial gives an introduction to [JSound 2.0](https://www.jsoniq.org/docs/JSound2-C/2.0/html-single/JSound-C/index.html), starting with its compact syntax.

+You can these examples with the [JSONiq](https://www.jsoniq.org/), for example in Jupyter notebooks.
+JSONiq supports user-defined types defined with both the verbose and the compact JSound syntax.

 ## JSound's type system

 JSound 2.0 is a schema language that validates and annotates JSON documents.